-Empire Electric plans to update its meter tampering fee and institute a meter reading fee.
+Empire Electric updated its meter tampering fee and institute a meter reading fee.

 - The meter tampering fee is charged when Empire discovers that someone has tampered with a meter in order to steal power.
-The present meter tampering fee is $50.00 and Empire plans to increase this fee to $250.00 in order to more accurately recover the costs to deal with tampering events.
+The prior meter tampering fee was $50.00 and Empire increased this fee to $250.00 to more accurately recover the costs to deal with tampering events.

 - The meter reading fee is a new fee that will apply only to those who opt-out of having their meter read remotely.
 This fee is $54.80 per quarter and is meant to recover costs associated with manually reading a meter.
 Those who have their meter read remotely will not be charged a meter reading fee.